-It's the end of the first quarter and you may be asking yourself: Have we done our company's marketing planning effectively?
-And are we actually using that plan to guide our daily marketing actions?
+The new year is almost upon us and you may be asking yourself: Have we done our company's 2018 marketing planning effectively?
+Are we actually using that plan to guide our daily marketing actions?

 That’s where the tires really meet the road when it comes to planning as a step toward marketing excellence.
 And on a positive note, it’s not too late to turn things around if you’re seeing room for improvement.

 We discussed the subject of annual marketing planning in the past, but consider this a timely reminder if your planning efforts didn’t quite pan out or you’re not getting as much from the experience now as you’d like.

 The average annual marketing plan consists of a series of tactics a company wants to try over the course of the year, but that’s not even close to the most valuable kind of marketing plan possible.

 A quality annual marketing plan goes far beyond outlining potential tactics and truly takes a holistic, strategic view of the new year’s marketing activities as they relate to overarching business goals and measurable success.